raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 ```
 - The first of these functions creates a list of random numbers.
-- The second function displays the contents of a list as a barchart.
+- The second function displays the contents of a list as a bar chart.
 - Copy the code into a new file called **sorting.py**

 ## Swapping variables